 Afua Hirsch is a former barrister, award-winning journalist, broadcaster and human rights campaigner.
-She regularly writes for the Guardian and Observer newspapers, hosts corporate seminars and plenary sessions, speaks at conferences, and delivers keynote speeches on diversity and inclusion, social justice, anti-racism, identity, unconscious bias and the media.
+She regularly writes for the Guardian and Observer newspapers, moderates corporate seminars and plenary sessions, speaks at conferences, and delivers keynote speeches on diversity and inclusion, social justice, anti-racism, identity, unconscious bias and the media.

 She was raised in Wimbledon, a testing ground for her observations about the divisions in modern Britain; London is one of the most diverse cities in the world, yet the privileged, hillside enclave, where Afua grew up was almost exclusively white.